saptarshibasu/aws-study/README.md

     * use cases - large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka
     * each partition within a placement group has its own set of racks.
 Each rack has its own network and power source
     * allows max 7 instances per AZ
-    * Partitions can be distributed across AZ
+    * partitions can be distributed across AZ
-    * Provides visibility as to which instance belongs to which partition
+    * provides visibility as to which instance belongs to which partition through metadata
     * not supported for Dedicated Hosts
     * dedicated Instances can have a maximum of two partitions
   * **Spread Placement Group** -
-    * Instances are placed in distinct hardware
+    * instances are placed in distinct hardware
     * each intance is placed on distinct racks, with each rack having its own network and power source
     * use cases - recommended for applications that have a small number of critical instances that should be kept separate from each other
     * can span multiple AZ